graphlit/graphlit-samples/dotnet/GraphlitIngest/README.md

 ## Build

+### Using Visual Studio

 Right-click on GraphlitIngest project, and select Publish.
 Choose between win-x64 and linux-x64 publishing profiles.
 Open Terminal in the published folder, i.e. bin\Release\net8.0\win-x64\publish\win-x64\.

+### Using VS Code

+Requires C# Dev Kit to be installed.
+Right-click on GraphlitIngest project, and select Build.
+Open project in Terminal, i.e. bin/Debug/net8.0/linux-x64.

 ## Usage